 - Community life: It is easy to feel lost in a bustling city and disconnected in a large church.
 As a member of a Beta Group, you will be part of a smaller community, allowing you to build friendships with a group of people who grow to know and care about each other.

 - Faith exploration: Have you ever had questions about the Christian faith or wondered about its relevance?
-In specialized Beta Groups called Seeker Groups, you can process these questions with like-minded people and learn how the claims of Christianity relate to everyday living.
+In specialized Beta Groups called Questioning Christianity Groups, you can process these questions with like-minded people and learn how the claims of Christianity relate to everyday living.

 What is the difference between a Beta Group and a Community Group?

 Community Groups (CGs) are ongoing groups that tend to have a more established core membership but still welcome newcomers year-round.
 Beta Groups are new, short-term CGs that ask their members to make a seven-week commitment, and most, if not all, members will be new to each other.
 Beta Groups begin each year in late September.
 Both Betas and CGs engage with the same study curriculum.